 Both the euro and the British pound rose 0.3 percent against the dollar.

 The pound jumped on Thursday after the Bank of England kept interest rates steady and hinted at slightly faster future rate rises if Brexit goes smoothly.

 Market participants were awaiting the U.S. jobs report due at 1230 GMT for clues on the pace of further interest rate rises in the United States.

 “The relatively cheap dollar, might attract buyers if the overall jobs report is robust,” said David Madden, a strategist at CMC Markets.

 U.S. payroll figures are expected to have risen 190,000 in October, from a 134,000 increase in the previous month.

 With investor risk sentiment improving, emerging market currencies made gains versus the dollar.

-China’s yuan rose about 0.2 percent to a three-week high of 6.8970 in offshore trade after gaining 0.8 percent on Thursday.
+China’s yuan rose about 0.8 percent to a one-month high of 6.8524 in offshore trade.

 Worries about Chinese economic growth and the trade row had pushed the offshore yuan to a 22-month trough of 6.9800 midweek.